-Participants Eric Blayo, Florian Lemarié, Sophie Thery, Simon Clément, Manolis Perot.
+Participants: Eric Blayo, Florian Lemarié, Sophie Thery, Simon Clément.

 The Airsea team is involved in the modeling and algorithmic aspects of ocean-atmosphere (OA) coupling.
-For the last few years we have been actively working on the analysis of such coupling both in terms of its continuous and numerical formulation (see [61] for an overview).
-Our activities can be divided into four general topics
+For the last few years we have been actively working on the analysis of such coupling both in terms of its continuous and numerical formulation [74], [23].
+Our activities can be divided into three general topics

 1. Continuous and discrete analysis of Schwarz algorithms for OA coupling: we have been developing coupling approaches for several years, based on so-called Schwarz algorithms.
 Schwarz-like domain decomposition methods are very popular in mathematics, computational sciences and engineering notably for the implementation of coupling strategies.
 However, for complex applications (like in OA coupling) it is challenging to have an a priori knowledge of the convergence properties of such methods.
 Indeed coupled problems arising in Earth system modeling often exhibit sharp turbulent boundary layers whose parameterizations lead to peculiar transmission conditions and diffusion coefficients.
-In the framework of S. Thery PhD (defended in February 2021) the well-posedness of the non-linear coupling problem including parameterizations has been addressed and a detailed continuous analysis of the convergence properties of the Schwarz methods has been pursued to entangle the impact of the different parameters at play in such coupling problem [45].
-During the first year of C. Simon PhD, a general framework has been proposed to study the convergence properties at a (semi)-discrete level to allow a systematic comparison with the results obtained from the continuous problem.
+In the framework of S. Thery PhD (defended in February 2021) the well-posedness of the non-linear coupling problem including parameterizations has been addressed and a detailed continuous analysis of the convergence properties of the Schwarz methods has been pursued to entangle the impact of the different parameters at play in such coupling problem [30], [18].
+In S. Clement PhD, a general framework has been proposed to study the convergence properties at a (semi)-discrete level to allow a systematic comparison with the results obtained from the continuous problem [36].
+Such framework allows to study more complex coupling problems whose formulation is representative of the discretization used in realistic coupled models [60].

-Within the COCOA project, a Schwarz-like iterative method has been applied in a state-of-the-art Earth-System model to evaluate the consequences of inaccuracies in the usual ad-hoc oceanatmosphere coupling algorithms used in realistic models [20].
+Within the COCOA project, a Schwarz-like iterative method has been applied in a state-of-the-art Earth-System model to evaluate the consequences of inaccuracies in the usual ad-hoc ocean-atmosphere coupling algorithms used in realistic models [14], [43].
 Numerical results obtained with an iterative process show large differences at sunrise and sunset compared to usual ad-hoc algorithms thus showing that synchrony errors inherent to ad-hoc coupling methods can be significant.
+The objective now is to reduce the computational cost of Schwarz algorithms using deep learning techniques.

 2. Representation of the air-sea interface in coupled models: During the PhD-thesis of Charles Pelletier the scope was on including the formulation of physical parameterizations in the theoretical analysis of the coupling, in particular the parameterization schemes to compute air-sea fluxes.
-Following this work, a novel and rigorous framework for a consistent two-sided modeling of the surface boundary layer has been proposed [22].
+Following this work, a novel and rigorous framework for a consistent two-sided modeling of the surface boundary layer has been proposed [15].
 This framework allows for a more general representation of the vertical physics at the air-sea interface while improving the mathematical regularity of the numerical solutions.
 Moreover, it is flexible enough to include additional physical parameters for example to account for the effect of surface waves in the turbulent flux computation.
-This work is the first step toward more adequate discretization methods for the parameterization of surface and planetary boundary layers in climate models [30] [62] (PhD-thesis of C. Simon).
-The problem of interest takes the form of an nonstationary nonlinear parabolic equation.
-The objective is to derive a discretization for which we could prove nonlinear stability criteria and show robustness to large variations in parabolic Courant number while being consistent with our knowledge of the underlying physical principles (e.g. the Monin-Obukhov theory in the surface layer).
-This work will be carried out in the framework of a project funded by SHOM (contract 19CP07).
+This work is the first step toward more adequate discretization methods for the parameterization of surface and planetary boundary layers in coupled models.